Aires90/PROJECT_1/README.md

 # PROJECT_1
-This is a simple webpage which was created using HTML &amp; CSS
+This is a simple webpage which was created using HTML & CSS